rohitnikam1/Portfolio_Optimization/README.md

  - Python Pandas library

 **Description**:
- - The program calculates historical returns, a covariance matrix, individual stock weigthings that maximize the portfolio Sharpe ratio and the efficient frontier.
+ - The program calculates historical returns, a covariance matrix, individual stock weigthings that maximize the portfolio Sharpe ratio and the efficient frontier, using Mean-Variance (Markovitz) Portfolio Optimization.

+**Assumptions**:
+ - The stock returns distribution can be fully described by its first (mean) and second moment (standard deviation).
+In other words the returns distribution is purely normal.